 Please ensure Javascript is enabled for purposes of website accessibility

-LEAPS call options are an excellent entry point for new option investors.
+LEAPS options are an excellent entry point for new option traders.
 Here are three reasons buying LEAPS can beat buying stocks.

 [text_ad]

-This feature is the primary reason that many investors find LEAP call options attractive.
-Buying at- or near-the-money calls is far less expensive than buying the underlying security but offers you exposure to the upside of a stock you’re bullish on.
+This feature is the primary reason that many investors find LEAPS options attractive.
+Buying at- or near-the-money calls is far less expensive than buying the underlying security but offers you exposure to the upside (in the case of calls) of a stock you’re bullish on.
 Buying a LEAPS contract allows you to invest in the equivalent of 100 shares of the underlying stock at a fraction of the price.

-When the stock trades above your contract strike price, your LEAPS contract will gain intrinsic value (and lose time and volatility premium) which can lead to big gains.
-This leveraged exposure means that a stock that trades 10 or 20% higher in a bull market could translate to gains of 100% or more in the LEAPS.
+When the stock trades above your contract strike price, your LEAPS options will gain intrinsic value (and lose time and volatility premium) which can lead to big gains.
+This leveraged exposure means that a stock that trades 10% or 20% higher in a bull market could translate to gains of 100% or more in the LEAPS.
+Stocks showing positive momentum are some of the best stocks to trade LEAPS on.
+If you’re looking at turnaround stocks and are hoping for a reversal, the time-limited nature of LEAPS can work against you.

-However, with LEAP call options, because your initial capital outlay is smaller, you’re naturally limiting the downside risk.
-A near-the-money contract in Tesla (TSLA), for instance, expiring in one year, costs roughly 25% of the current share price.
-If you were to use LEAPS to invest in the stock, you’re gaining upside exposure to 100 shares with a maximum loss of only 25% of the share price.
+However, with LEAP options, because your initial capital outlay is smaller, you’re naturally limiting the downside risk.
+A near-the-money contract in Tesla (TSLA), for instance, expiring in just over a year, costs roughly 25% of the current share price.
+If you were to use LEAPS to invest in the stock, you’d gain upside exposure to 100 shares with a maximum loss of only 25% of the share price.

 An option contract carries two kinds of value, intrinsic value and time-and-volatility premium.
 If your contract is “in the money” (meaning that the contract strike price is below the current share price) its intrinsic value is the difference between the strike price and share price.